 On a parchment lined baking sheet, drizzle sliced butternut squash with olive oil, salt and pepper.
 Roast 20 – 25 minutes (flipping halfway) until slightly browned.

-In a large stock pot over medium heat, melt the butter and add the onions and leeks.
+In a large stock pot over medium heat, add olive oil and butter.
+Add the onions and leeks.
 Cook until soft and caramelized.
+Add diced apples and curry.
+Cook 5 minutes until apples brown.

-Add roasted butternut squash, stock, and bouquet garni of sage, thyme and parsley.
+Add roasted butternut squash, stock, and bouquet garni of sage, thyme and parsley and bay leaves.
 Bring to a low boil, reduce heat and simmer 1 hour.

+Remove bay leaves.
 Cool and purée in batches in a food processor.
-Serve.
+Add maple syrup.

 Crème Hazelnut Cocoa